MyEtherWallet/knowledge-base/source/_posts/en/getting-started/how-to-access-your-wallet.md

 ## __Mnemonic Phrase (+ Password)__
 This is a list of 12 to 24 words that are generated and given to users upon certain forms of wallet creation (i.e. MEWconnect, MetaMask, Hardware Wallets, JAXX wallets, etc.).
-Sometimes these phrases have passwords associated with them, and sometimes they do not.
+Sometimes these phrases have an extra word associated with them, and sometimes they do not.
 The order and spelling of the words in a mnemonic phrase is directly tied to one’s private key, and therefore is not recommended as a regular way to access a wallet.
 It is best to only use this phrase for recovery purposes.